avoidwork/haro/README.md

 (in RAM).
 It is a [partially persistent data structure](https://en.wikipedia.org/wiki/Persistent_data_structure), by maintaining version sets of records in `versions` ([MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control)).

 Synchronous commands return instantly (`Array` or `Tuple`), while asynchronous commands return  `Promises` which will resolve or reject in the future.
 This allows you to build complex applications without worrying about managing async code.

 Harō indexes have the following structure `Map (field/property) > Map (value) > Set (PKs)` which allow for quick & easy searching, as well as inspection.
 Indexes can be managed independently of `del()` & `set()` operations, for example you can lazily create new indexes via `reindex(field)`, or `sortBy(field)`.

 ### How to use
 Harō takes two optional arguments, the first is an `Array` of records to set asynchronously, & the second is a configuration descriptor.

 ```javascript
 var storeDefaults = haro();
 var storeRecords = haro([{name: 'John Doe', age: 30}, {name: 'Jane Doe', age: 28}]);
 var storeCustom = haro(null, {key: 'id'});
 ```

+### Persistent Storage
+Harō is an in RAM only DataStore, so state could be lost if your program unexpectedly restarted, or some kind of machine failure were to occur.
+To handle this serious problem, Harō affords a 1-n relationship with persistent storage adapters.
+You can register one or many adapters, and data updates will asynchronously persist to the various long term storage systems.

+DataStore records will be stored separate of the DataStore snapshot itself (if you decide to leverage it), meaning you are responsible for doing a `load()` & `save()` at startup & shutdown.
+This is a manual process because it could be a time bottleneck in the middle of using your application.
+Loading an individual record will update the DataStore with value from persistent storage.

+DataStore snapshots & individual records can be removed from persistent storage with `unload()`.

 ### Examples
 #### Piping Promises